yasminjmcdonald/TucowsAssignment/README.md

 Queries the database tables with the query parameters given in a JSON input file.
 Returns a JSON file with answers to the given queries.*

+To view the accompanying writeup, please see [writeup.md].

 Installation
 ------------